saroltah/Yoga-project/README.md

 - Lighthouse check - laptop 100%, mobile 75% - compressed image one more time.
 - Optimizing font-size as a general CSS rule.

-  If the users use the menu instead of scrolling, they should be able to see the Sign up section in one piece.
+  If the s use the menu instead of scrolling, they should be able to see the Sign up section in one piece.

 ## Workflow